What is Reliability Centered Maintenance (RCM)?

 Phase II: Analysis

-Conduct the reliability-centered maintenance study in a way that provides a high-quality output.
+Conduct the reliability centered maintenance study in a way that provides a high-quality output.

-4. Identify Functional Failures
+Step 4: Identify Functional Failures

-5. Identify and Evaluate the Effects of Failures
+Step 5: Identify and Evaluate the Effects of Failures

 Next, your team should document what actually happens when failures occur.
 What can be observed?
 What is the impact of the failure on production?
 Is there a significant safety impact?

-6. Identify Failure Modes
+Step 6: Identify Failure Modes

 Once you identify your equipment and systematic functional failures, failure modes must be considered.
 One of the most common techniques to approach discovering failure modes is Failure Mode and Effects Analysis (FMEA).
 FMEA is a step-by-step approach for identifying all possible failures in a design, a manufacturing or assembly process, or a product or service.
 Understanding the effects of failure involves asking questions such as: